lupyuen/lupyuen.github.io/src/pinecone.md

     By performance, BL602 belongs to the same class of microcontrollers as Nordic nRF52832.
 BL602 won't run Linux, but neither does PineTime.

 1. __CPU is based on RISC-V, not Arm__: Yep this scares most people, because BL602 will NOT run code compiled for Arm processors.
-Instead we need to use the RISC-V version of the GCC compiler to rebuild our programs.
+Instead we need to use the [RISC-V version](https://en.wikipedia.org/wiki/RISC-V) of the [GCC compiler](https://xpack.github.io/riscv-none-embed-gcc/) to rebuild our programs.

-    FreeRTOS has been ported to BL602, but other Real Time Operating Systems (like Zephyr and Mynewt) have been slow to adopt RISC-V. (We'll learn why in a while)
+    FreeRTOS has been ported to BL602. ([More details](https://github.com/pine64/bl_iot_sdk/tree/master/components/bl602)) But other Real Time Operating Systems (like Zephyr and Mynewt) have been slow to adopt RISC-V. (We'll learn why in a while)

     Rust runs perfectly fine on RISC-V microcontrollers. ([Here's the proof](https://medium.com/@ly.lee/porting-apache-mynewt-os-to-gigadevice-gd32-vf103-on-risc-v-4054a5922493?source=friends_link&sk=215cd06186d912277d0469224666d60d))